salabim/peek/readme.md

 ```
 peek.filter = "color == 'blue' and delta > 5"
 ```
-As an alternative to `enabled` we can alo say
+As an alternative to `enabled` we can also say
 ```
 peek.filter = "False"
 ```